AmitKumarDas/metac/README.md

 # Metac `pronounced [meta-see]`
 It is [metacontroller](https://github.com/GoogleCloudPlatform/metacontroller) and more.
+Long term vision of Metac is to provide a toolkit that lets users to manage their infrastructures on Kubernetes.

-Metac has additional features derived from various production needs of projects such as [OpenEBS](https://github.com/openebs) & [LitmusChaos](https://github.com/litmuschaos).
-In addition, metac solves most of the user issues raised in [metacontroller](https://github.com/GoogleCloudPlatform/metacontroller/issues).
+Metac started when development on metacontroller stopped.
+Metac has implemented most of the major enhancements & issues raised in [metacontroller](https://github.com/GoogleCloudPlatform/metacontroller/issues).
+In adition, some of Metac's features are a derivation from production needs of projects such as [OpenEBS](https://github.com/openebs) & [LitmusChaos](https://github.com/litmuschaos).

 ## Motivation
-Metacontroller is an add-on for Kubernetes that makes it easy to write and deploy [custom controllers](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers) in the form of [simple scripts](https://metacontroller.app).
+Metac is an add-on for Kubernetes that makes it easy to write and deploy [custom controllers](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers) in the form of [simple scripts](https://metacontroller.app).
+One can get a feel of implementing controllers from various sample implementations found in the examples folder.
+These examples showcase various approaches, programming languages (including jsonnet) to implement controllers.

 ## Features
 These are some the features that metac supports: